AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 │   ├── python.exe  <-- Here
 ```

-If you're using a virtual environment named venv, the executable is in `venv/Scripts/python.exe`.
+If you're using a virtual environment named `venv`, the executable is in `venv/Scripts/python.exe`.

-4.  **Open to ComfyUI Node Editor**
+4.  **Open the ComfyUI Node Editor**

 Switch to the ComfyUI Node Editor, press N to open the sidebar/n-menu, and click the `Launch/Connect to ComfyUI` button to launch ComfyUI or connect to it.
 Or, switch the "Server Type" in the addon's preferences to remote server so that you can link your Blender to a running ComfyUI process.